databio/AIList/README.md

 ### Understanding the underline data structures of AIList and LITree

-* As an implementation of ITree, LITree (cgranges) gets the best out of the ITree `data structure`: 1) it gets rid of the pointers to child nodes, so it minimizes the data storage (memory); 2) it is natually balanced, so it gets rid of the separated and costy tree balancing processing; 3) cgranges sorts the whole list (array) before indexing, so it breaks down long coverage (see ailist_paper) and reduces the search space, and it also maintains a unique tree representation (in conventional ITree for the same set of intervals, the final tree structure is dependent on the order of the intervals being added and on the balancing processing).
+* As an implementation of ITree, LITree (cgranges) gets the best out of the ITree `data structure`: 1) it gets rid of the pointers to child nodes, so it minimizes the data storage (memory); 2) it is natually balanced, so it gets rid of the separated and costy tree balancing processing; 3) cgranges sorts the whole list (array) before indexing, so it breaks down long coverage (see ailist_paper) when indexing the tree into branches and reduces the search space, and it also maintains a unique tree representation (in conventional ITree for the same set of intervals, the final tree structure is dependent on the order of the intervals being added and on the balancing processing).
 So cgranges is much better than other implementations of the ITree `data structure`.
 The limitation is on the underline data structure: it only partially reduces the `search space`.

 * The above test results show that ailist is generally faster than LITree, which is expected from their underline data structures.
 For flat or nearly flat datasets (#1, #2 and #7), they are close; for non-flat datasets (#0, #3, etc), AIList is significantly faster than LITree.
 For datasets 3 and 6, the actual query time is 105s for AIList and 296s for LITree, which accounts for a `2.8x` difference in query efficiency.
 As a data structure aimed to minimize the `search space`, i.e., to reduce the search space to the level of a flat list, NCList does it completely but with heavily additional cost (extra storage, extra binary search on sub-lists, see [ailist_paper][ailist_paper]), LITree achieves that partially with ignorable additional cost, and AIList does it nearly completely with ignorable cost.

 ### Use ailist in python

-A Python wrapper of the AIList c code is included in folder src_py and it is very fast (~3 times less efficient than AIList c code but faster than most other c codes).
+A Python wrapper of the AIList c code is included in folder src_py and the search is very fast (~3 times less efficient than AIList c code).
 To install after cloning this repo:
 ```
 cd AIList/src_py